-You've tried countless brands of ranch dressing; now it's time to make your own.
-This cool, creamy and tangy dressing is remarkably simple to make, and its ingredients are pantry staples.
+You've tried countless different kinds of salad dressing, including many brands of ranch dressing; now it's time to make your own.
+This cool, creamy and tangy dressing is remarkably simple to make, and its ingredients are pantry staples like buttermilk and mayonnaise.
 You'll be drizzling this easy ranch dressing on all your favorite accompaniments in less time than it takes to run to the store and buy some.

 Add some zing to an otherwise boring salad with a drizzle of your own homemade Italian dressing.
 Play around with red wine, white wine or cider vinegar and a variety of herbs like oregano, thyme, basil and marjoram to customize your own perfect Italian dressing.